Dilkush in Hindi means: “heart is happy” (Dil=heart and Kush=happy), after tasting this homemade dilkush my heart was

 - Add oil, combine well.

-- Add the yeast mixture and combine well using your hands.
+- Add the yeast mixture, combine well using your hands.
 It will be a sticky dough.

 - Knead well for a couple of minutes.
-If it's sticky you can 1 to 2 tbsp more flour.
+If it's sticky you can add 1 to 2 tbsp more flour.
 Don't add more flour to make a hard dough, the dough should be soft and smooth.

-- Keep aside for 2 hours in a warm place for fermentation to take place.
+- Keep aside for 2 hours in a warm place.

 - In a bowl, combine all the above mentioned ingredients "for making the filling", keep aside.